|

 refrigerated.)

-- Leek - Clean extremely well.
-Split length-wise cut into thin
+- Leeks - Clean extremely well.
+Split length-wise, and then slice into thin half-moons.

 Making the Tortilla